 North winds flow across the Atlantic, hit the cliff, and are deflected upwards.
 Southerly winds stream across the airfield and cascade off the cliff-edge like an invisible waterfall of air.
 In either case there is windshear, and at Perranporth the effects of windshear are complicated by the steep-sided gullies running down to the sea.
 As you pass over the gullies there are strange and rather unpredictable updrafts and downdrafts.
 The pilot has to react to all of these phenomena during the final stages of the approach.

-Suffice it to say that it wasn’t one of my better landings, but we got down safely.
-Which is all that matters really!
+Suffice it to say that it wasn’t one of my better landings,

 [1] MATZ: Military Air Traffic Zone